UTEP-CS-1/website/labs/11/spec.md

 - Private attributes: `make`, `model`, `year`, `color`, `isElectric`, `cost`.
 - A no-args constructor (This is a constructor that takes in no parameters).
 - A constructor that accepts `make`, `model`, and `year`.
 - Public getter methods for each attribute.
+Make sure the naming convention follows `getMake`, `getModel` etc...
 - Public setter methods for each attribute.
+Make sure the naming convention follows `setMake`, `setModel` etc...

 ### 2) Display Method
 Implement a `displayInfo` method in the `Car` class that prints all the car's details in a readable format.